aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ### AutoScaling

 You can use Application AutoScaling to automatically configure the provisioned concurrency for your functions.
-AWS Lambda supports Target Tracking and Scheduled Scaling policies.
-Use the `addAutoScaling()` method to configure autoscaling on a function alias:
+AutoScaling can be set to track utilization or be based on a schedule.
+To configure AutoScaling on a function alias:

 ```ts
 const alias = new lambda.Alias(stack, 'Alias', {